-On the 8th May 2015 I was invited to become an ESRC Knowledge Exchange Fellow, after I managed to win a bid for a research/marketing grant, in cooperation with the Crick Centre, a research group based in the University of Sheffield.
-The subsequent videos we made ended up racking up a collective viewership of half a million.
+Matteo was invited to become an ESRC (Economic and Social Research Council) Knowledge Exchange Fellow in May 2015, after winning a bid for a research/marketing grant in cooperation with the Crick Centre, a research group based at the University of Sheffield.
+Half a million viewers watched the resulting videos.